Smart Home Product Reviews & Smart Home Product Comparisons

-Last but not least is the Ring Elite.
+Untill recently, last but not least is the Ring Elite.
 The biggest benefit that this camera has going for it is support for Power over Ethernet (PoE).
 This technology allows the camera to receive both power and internet through a single cable, which cuts down on clutter while guaranteeing a strong and consistent source of power and internet.
 Other than that, it’s much the same as the Ring Pro.

 Ring Protect is the subscription plan that accompanies the Ring lineup of products.
 By default, you have access to Ring and Motion Alerts, Custom motion detection, the ability to interact with visitors from anywhere, and live video on demand.

 Protect Basic costs $3 per month and covers a single Ring camera, giving you access to up to 60 days of video storage.
 Protect Plus costs $10 per month, covers an unlimited amount of cameras with 60 days of storage, and gives you access to 24/7 professional monitoring should you opt for the Ring Security system.

 What Makes Ring Doorbells Special?